 After making my Raspberry Cobbler 2 days ago, I still had a lot of fresh raspberries, which I bought from the local farmer's market.
 That's what I used in making this delicious cheesecake.

-My secret to the best-ever cheesecake is to use full-fat cream cheese (I prefer Philadelphia) at room temperature.
+My secret to a creamy cheesecake is to use full-fat cream cheese (I prefer Philadelphia) at room temperature.
 Using it at room temperature allows it to blend smoothly with the other ingredients.

 You'll Need